 St Peter's seeks to be aware of its impact upon the environment and deploys a range of strategies to minimise it.
 Power consumption is evenly split between natural gas and electricity.
 All electricity is sourced from renewable sources for which we pay a premium.
-Heaters in students' rooms are being progressively upgraded so that we stop heating empty rooms and we now better understand the thermal properties of many rooms and the thermal behaviour of the students in them.
+Heaters in students' rooms are being progressively upgraded to avoid heating empty rooms and we now better understand the thermal properties of many rooms and the thermal behaviour of the students in them.
 Future building refurbishments are mindful of energy savings that might be achieved.
-Our menus feature meat less frequently.
-Those living in college are encouraged to separate recyclables from their waste whenever possible.
-Our new-build development works to PassivHaus principles.
+We have been rebalancing our menus, with plant-based options assuming a more prominent role.
+Those living in College are asked to separate recyclables from their waste.
+For our new-build development, at design stage College made the commitment to work to environmentally demanding PassivHaus standards for thermal performance, and has held to that commitment throughout the construction phases.
+The new buildings that will be operational from December 2023 onwards will be very high-performing in energy and environmental terms.